European Innovation Council

 Grant in 2022

-Gold Standard Phantoms specializes in the development, marketing, and sale of calibration services and devices for quantitative medical imaging, particularly focusing on MRI scanners.
-The company provides a cloud-based data analysis platform that ensures the calibration of images is traceable to standardized values.
-Its innovative cylindrical phantom design addresses the need for multiple sample vials during phantom preparation, allowing clinicians, medical physicists, and radiographers to obtain reproducible quantitative measurements of diseases across different patients, scanners, and clinics.
-This approach not only enhances the accuracy of MRI imaging but also holds the potential to reduce medical costs over time.
+Gold Standard Phantoms specializes in the development, marketing, and sale of calibration services and devices for quantitative medical imaging, particularly in the realm of MRI technology.
+The company manufactures cylindrical phantoms that streamline the preparation process by eliminating the need for multiple sample vials, facilitating more efficient calibration.
+Its offerings include a cloud-based data analysis platform that ensures traceability to standardized values, allowing clinicians, medical physicists, and radiographers to obtain consistent quantitative measurements of diseases across different patients, scanners, and clinical environments.
+By enhancing the precision of MRI imaging, Gold Standard Phantoms aims to improve diagnostic accuracy and potentially reduce healthcare costs.

 Carmat